 Academic scholarship recipients, except for Columbia Scholars, may also be eligible for need-based financial aid and are encouraged to apply.
 Total scholarship and need-based aid may not exceed the maximum seminary assistance limits.

-A Columbia Scholarship covers tuition, a signle dorm room in Florida Hall and the full meal plan.
+A Columbia Scholarship covers: tuition, a single dorm room in Florida Hall and the full meal plan.
 A Columbia Scholarship will be renewed for succeeding years if the recipient maintains full-time status, retains a grade point average of 3.50, and continues to show outstanding potential for ministry.

 An Honor Scholarship covers full tuition for the calendar year.
 The scholarship will be renewed for succeeding years if the recipient maintains full-time status, retains a grade point average of 3.30, and continues to show outstanding potential for ministry.

-Deans Scholarships of lesser amounts are awarded to entering students for the fall, winter, and spring terms.
+Deans Scholarships for entering students vary in amount based on funding availability.
+Most recently the awards have been $5,000.00 for an academic year.
+They award covers: fall, winter, and spring terms.
 These scholarships are not renewable.

 Merit Scholarships for Returning Students

-Each year all returning students are considered for Merit Scholarships on the basis of class ranking as well as demonstration of promise for ministry.
+Each year all returning students are considered for Merit Scholarships on the basis of class ranking, as well as, demonstration of promise for ministry.
+Approximately 15 scholarships are awarded each academic year.